OWASP/www-project-mobile-top-10/index.md

 - [M9: Insecure Data Storage](2023-risks/m9-insecure-data-storage.md)
 - [M10: Insufficient Binary Protections](2023-risks/m10-insufficient-binary-protection.md)

-## Vulnerabilities which didn't make the place on Beta 3 Draft list, but in future we may consider them.
+## Vulnerabilities that didn't make the place on the initial release list, but in the future, we may consider them.

 * Data Leakage
 * Hardcoded Secrets